Users can personalize their grinding experience utilizing tools crafted by the German company.

 Photos by Tanya Nanetti

-There are a variety of tools available to help you love making a caffeinated drink.
-However, one particular equipment is considered to be needed is a grinder that is top-quality.
+There are a variety of tools available to help you enjoy making a cup of coffee.
+However, one particular tool is considered to be essential is a grinder that is top-quality.

 Unbeatable Quality

-There are numerous brands that make coffee grinders that are both automatic and manual and the Comandante is often regarded as the top of the line.
-The Comandante comes with an Nitro Blade Burr, which is a significant improvement over the standard burr found in many grinders.
-Hand-crafted in Germany with a sleek design and a variety of colors to pick from The Comandante remains a dream for many coffee professionals and coffee enthusiasts for a long time due to the fact that of its expensive cost.
+There are many brands that make coffee grinders that are both automatic and manual and the Comandante is often regarded as the top of the line.
+The Comandante comes with an Nitro Blade Burr, which is a significant improvement over the standard burr found in most grinders.
+Hand-crafted in Germany with a sleek design and a variety of colors to pick from The Comandante remains a dream for many coffee professionals and coffee enthusiasts for a long time because of its expensive cost.

 It’s important to know the source of this price. from.
 The short life span of products is environmentally unfriendly and are more costly for users over the long term (as they suggest, “don’t buy cheap: it’s too costly”).
-In this regard it is no surprise that the Comandante is constructed using top-quality components, with the intention that the grinding machine needs to – and you can be sure it will last for a long time.
+In this regard it is no surprise that the Comandante is constructed using top-quality components, with the intention that the grinder should – and you can be sure it will last for a long time.

 When you finally purchase it, it’s nearly impossible not to be in love with the Comandante.

-The mill is easy to operate to set up, utilize, and clean.
-The simple grinding technique that calculates the number of clicks it takes is ideal for re-creating a recipe either your own or that of a renowned coffee champion.
+The grinder is easy to operate to set up, use, and clean.
+The simple grinding process that calculates the number of clicks it takes is ideal for re-creating a recipe either your own or that of a renowned coffee champion.
 The spare bean jar ideal to store additional coffee for an excursion.

 Simple and valuable

-These are only the the majority of basic aspects Due to the availability of a variety of accessories grinding experience can be enhanced in a variety of different ways.
+These are only the most basic aspects Due to the availability of a variety of accessories grinding experience can be enhanced in a variety of different ways.

-The way Joe McTaggart, community and customer support manager at Comandante describes: “Offering everything as an additional benefit is just being clear about what is valuable is important, and also that nothing is unnecessary and no money is wasted and provides customers the perfect flexibility.”
+The way Joe McTaggart, community and customer support manager at Comandante describes: “Offering everything as an additional benefit is simply being clear about what is valuable is important, and also that nothing is unnecessary and no money is wasted and gives customers the best flexibility.”

-I literally value this honest and clear technique of thinking.
-I am in love with my Comandante (I even named it Negan in honor of Negan, the protagonist from The Walking Dead due to the fact that it smashes coffee beans in the same way that Negan crushes his adversaries).
+I really appreciate this honest and clear method of thinking.
+I am in love with my Comandante (I even named it Negan in honor of Negan, the protagonist from The Walking Dead because it smashes coffee beans in the same way that Negan crushes his adversaries).
 It’s easy to see why was so thrilled when I finally got the opportunity to “pimp my grinder” and test the Comandante’s upgrade tools.

 The Long Crank and the Bigger Knob

-By default the Comandante comes with a fundamental crank and a small knob.
-It’s not too difficult to operate, however after you’ve tried the XL crank and its 55mm Big Joe knob, you will see the distinction.
-(This is especially applicable when grinding harder, older coffee.)
-The long crank, through increasing leverage, can help make the grind smoother without having to exert more force, and the larger knob isn’t very easier to knowledge nevertheless likewise helps in relaxing the hand and lower arm.
+By default the Comandante comes with a standard crank and a small knob.
+It’s not too difficult to operate, but after you’ve tried the XL crank and its 55mm Big Joe knob, you will see the distinction.
+(This is particularly applicable when grinding harder, older coffee.)
+The long crank, through increasing leverage, can help make the grind smoother without having to exert more force, and the larger knob isn’t just easier to grasp but also assists in relaxing the hand and lower arm.

 The Red Clix

-Without an espresso coffee machine in my home I had no idea initially the reason I would require this upgrade.
-Then I received a couple of samples of remarkable espresso roast to make at the coffee shop.
-The dialing technique using the classic auto grinding machine I utilize to brew my brew bar appeared to be impossible.
-The other coffee grinder that I use for on a per day basis espresso coffee was a little difficult as I had only 100g espresso coffee roast.
+Without an espresso machine in my home I had no idea initially the reason I would require this upgrade.
+Then I received a couple of samples of an incredible espresso roast to make at the coffee shop.
+The dialing process using the classic auto grinder I use to brew my brew bar appeared to be impossible.
+The other grinder that I use for daily espresso was a bit difficult as I had only 100g espresso roast.

 What better time to test the Red Clix?
-It replaces the fundamental black dial of the Comandante to provide better, more precise dial-in.
-Because it reduces the size of each click it is a great alternative to it is a excellent alternative to the Red Clix is perfect to dial in coffee without using up too much.
+It replaces the standard black dial of the Comandante to provide better, more precise dial-in.
+Because it reduces the size of each click it is a great alternative to it is a great alternative to the Red Clix is perfect to dial in coffee without using up too much.

 The coffee tray

-This Comandante upgrade might not be the best choice for per day coffee brewing, but, these coffee trays can be handy for organizing the cupping of a cup of joe.
-They’re likewise handy when you want to check your beans’ roasting qualities before creating.
-It might seem a bit complex for some, nevertheless I can guarantee you that once you start to remove bad beans from your batch in hand, it’s difficult to stop.
-These trays are fantastic to get the job done.
+This Comandante upgrade might not be the best choice for everyday coffee brewing, however, these coffee trays can be handy for organizing the cupping of a cup of coffee.
+They’re also handy when you want to check your beans’ roasting qualities before making.
+It might seem a bit complicated for some, but I can guarantee you that once you start to remove bad beans from your batch in hand, it’s difficult to stop.
+These trays are great to get the job done.

 The polymer bean that is left in the spare Jars

-Although at first it seemed like an “futile” alter to make my Comandante cooler The different colors of the containers actually provided a variety of new possibilities for me.
+Although at first it seemed like an “futile” change to make my Comandante cooler The different colors of the containers actually provided a variety of new possibilities for me.

-I hadn’t thought of freezing my coffee, however the brown and orange containers seemed fantastic to do it.
+I hadn’t thought of freezing my coffee, but the brown and orange containers seemed perfect to do it.
 If I wanted to share a stunning coffee with a pal the container in purple was just right.
-I essential to “cheer up” my all-black Comandante to participate in a small competition in the field of coffee and the pink container was waiting for me.
+I needed to “cheer up” my all-black Comandante to participate in a small competition in the field of coffee and the pink container was waiting for me.
 What about my trip to Paris?
 Three days of travel and three cups of coffee to make: red white, and blue containers.

-They’re likewise unbreakable and ideal for everyday utilize both outdoors and indoors.
+They’re also unbreakable and perfect for daily use both outdoors and indoors.

 I had a blast playing with all the Comandante upgrades.
-Of course there’s no need to purchase every upgrade but that’s the beauty of it: You can purchase only what you need for time, and if you’re in need of new features purchase a different upgrade.
+Of course there’s no need to purchase every upgrade however that’s the beauty of it: You can purchase only what you need for time, and if you’re in need of new features purchase a different upgrade.
 Do you grind only to filtering?
-A long crank is the best choice to make your grinding process more comfortable.
-Did you literally buy a new home espresso machine?
-Don’t overlook the Red Clix to find the fantastic dial-in in a couple of steps.
+A long crank is the ideal option to make your grinding process more comfortable.
+Did you just buy a new home espresso machine?
+Don’t overlook the Red Clix to find the perfect dial-in in a couple of steps.

-With these improvements you can be sipping your wonderful cup in the blink of an eye.
+With these improvements you can be sipping your perfect cup in the blink of an eye.

 This article was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.